seapear/AffinityOnLinux/Guides/Wine/Guide.md

 # Affinity On Linux Guide Wine 10.17+

 ## Why this Guide?
-*Affinity applications rely on Windows Runtime (WinRT) APIs like `Windows.Services.Store.StoreContract`, which older Wine releases didn’t support.
+*Affinity apps need Windows Runtime (WinRT) APIs, which older Wine versions lacked.
-As of **Wine 10.17**, mainline Wine gained functional WinRT type resolution.
-With a small helper DLL and metadata file, you can now launch Affinity cleanly across distributions.*
+Wine 10.17 introduced a critical stub, enabling the installer to work.
+Full functionality is achieved by combining this Wine update with a helper DLL and metadata file.
-Thank you @Wanesty for being the first one to discover this update!
+Thank you @[Wanesty](https://codeberg.org/wanesty) for being the first one to discover this update!*

 ---